2) What is Death

 Jesus, when speaking about the death of His friend Lazarus, said: “Our friend Lazarus has fallen asleep, but I am going there to wake him up.”
 This is the most common biblical metaphor for death — a sleep.
 And just as sleep is a temporary state of unconsciousness, so is death.

-What happens when the breath of life leaves the body?
+What happens when the spirit, the breath of life, leaves the body?

 This is one of the clearest statements in the Bible about the state of the dead.
 When we die, our thoughts — our consciousness, memories, plans — perish.
 We no longer think, feel or exist consciously in another place.